Last updated on 2023.06.10

 Will is directed intention.
 Without Will, the bond between intention and action is severed.
 Our actions become haphazard and circumstantial relative to our intentions.
 The moral unity between intentions and consequences withers brittle and broken.
 We intend one thing, but too often we end up doing another.
 We lose our Integrity.

 When people try to impose on you a set of moral and ethical principles, they are projecting power – and not just in the immediate sense.
 To have power is to shape behavior.
 To shape behavior effortlessly is to have more power.
-It’s much more efficient to upload into you a set of principles that you mechanically execute on than to micromanage your behavior.
+It’s much more efficient and effective to upload into you a set of principles that you mechanically execute on than to micromanage your behavior.
 The more power and control your puppet master is trying to exert, the more specific and constraining those principles are going to be.
 That’s just an observation, not a judgement.

 Every set of ethical or moral principles is a system of power.
 It’s a different matter if it works well or it doesn’t.
 It’s a different matter if it serves you or it doesn’t.
 It’s up to you to create an ethical and moral system that enhances your power.
 That process too takes Will.
 Especially that.